 Java is a multithreaded programming language.
 In Java, we can execute multiple tasks concurrently.
-Multithreading is one of the Java features, and it allows concurrent execution of two or more parts of a program for maximum utilization of CPU. at long last time showed up to become familiar with the ideas of Multithreading in Java.
+Multithreading is one of the Java features, and it allows concurrent execution of two or more parts of a program for maximum utilization of the CPU. at long last time showed up to become familiar with the ideas of Multithreading in Java.

 Java is a distributed language.
 The Java program placed in one computer can be accessed via the network from another computer directly from a program.
 Objects on one Java virtual machine (JVM) can execute procedures on a remote JVM.

 Java can be used to create distributed applications, the EJB (Enterprise Java Beans) and RMI (Remote Method Invocation) are used for this purpose.
-Moreover, Java also supports Socket Programming and the CORBA technology that helps us to share objects in a distributed environment.
+Moreover, Java also supports Socket Programming and CORBA technology that helps us to share objects in a distributed environment.

 11. Dynamic Natural

 Java is a dynamic programming language.
 From the memory point of view, Java can allocate multiple copies of memory for the same variable at the execution time by using a new Keyword.
 Also from the functionality point of view, Java is dynamic.